 Examine many of the undocumented technical aspects of the Model S/X/3/Y/C that may appeal to the engineer in us!
 Since little of this is from Tesla, assume some data may be inaccurate.
-If you know more, we’d love to add to this list – just comment below and if possible, add a source.
-Tesla makes many ongoing improvements that can change vendors or specifications between older and newer cars, but we’ll try and keep this accurate.
-(Feb-2024 update)
+If you know more, we’d love to add to this list – comment below and if possible, add a source.
+Tesla makes many ongoing improvements that can change vendors or specifications between older and newer cars, but we’ll try to keep this accurate.
+(Oct-2024 update)

 Acronyms – Use our Acronyms and Abbreviations to help in decoding terminology.